u1qqlv/SURVIV.IO-PRO-HACK/README.md

 * Fix bugs and do code improvement or optimisation

 (Only if you know js programming language)

+# Other Hack:

+Guys go check other hack: https://github.com/IceHacks/SurvivCheatInjector

+Now I have no time to update my hack, even if I will update it may freeze, so sorry fot that...

 ## :warning: Warning!
 All actions you take at your own risk.
 The author is not responsible for the consequences of your actions.